TimMcDonnell/Daft-Task-List/README.md

-# Daft-Task-List
+# Daft Task List
-Daft Task list using local storage, wrote is JS.
+One page task list using local storage.